 Some tires are more durable than others.
 Some are more comfortable.

+Tires are one of many important folding bike accessories to consider.
 This article will help you choose the ideal tire for your folding bike.

 How To Choose Tires For Folding Bicycles

 There are several things to consider when choosing tires for a folding bike.
 First of all, what size do you need?

 The most common folding bike wheel sizes are 16”, 20”, 24,” 26”, 27.5” and 700c.
 The first two are ubiquitous.
 You can get smaller wheels, and the bigger sizes are full-sized bikes that fold in half (except for 29ers).

 One thing to note is that imperial tire sizes are only approximate.
 Hence, it’s wise to look at the ETRTO metric size of your wheels to make sure you buy the right tire.
 Most of the time, this isn’t critical, but not all tire widths fit all wheels.

 ISO / ETRTO sizes provide the width followed by the inner diameter of the tire in millimeters (e.g., 50-406).

 - 16-inch wheels – these accept 305mm or 349mm tires, but the bigger diameter accepts only narrower tires in the 16” range (same with all wheel sizes).

 - 20-inch wheels – 406mm or 451mm tires.

 - 24-inch wheels – 507mm or 520mm tires.